Admission requirements and recognition of foreign certificates

 Do you fail to meet these requirements?

-- The THEA programme allows you to follow part of a study programme even if you do not yet meet the admission requirements.
+The THEA programme allows you to ‘try out’ higher education even if you do not yet meet all the admission requirements.

 Do you want more information?
 Send an email to firstname.lastname@example.org.

 The THEA programme is a flexible programme for refugees and non-Dutch speaking newcomers with higher education prospects.
 It gives you a chance to give higher education a try while still learning to speak Dutch.
 This means you can follow the THEA programme even if your language skills are not yet at the CEFR B2 Level.

 The candidates are selected by ATLAS on the basis of their higher education prospects.
 They follow a study orientation plan with ATLAS in order to get a clear idea about which study programme they would like to enrol in.
 Of course, they must also fulfil certain criteria (see below).
 Atlas draws up an agreement with each candidate.

 Guidance for enrolment to a higher education institution:

 Candidates are referred to the contact person of the higher education institution.
 This contact person organises an intake interview between the candidate and the student counsellor/study track counsellor of the intended study programme.
 Mutual rights and obligations are explained.

 The participant and the student counsellor/study track counsellor discuss the choice of programme components of the THEA programme.
 Administrative aspects are also discussed.